I Am a Vaguely Spiritual Guy and This Is My TED Talk

 Hello.
 Greetings.
 Namaste.
 I am a vaguely spiritual guy, and this is my TED talk.
 I’m so glad to be here.
 With you.
 My goal today is simple: to entertain you for about 18 minutes with the fantasy that you and I are both people who understand profound secrets about life and the universe.

-Please understand that I’m not some in-your-face religious guy who makes people angry or uncomfortable.
+Don’t worry: I’m not some in-your-face religious guy who makes people angry or uncomfortable.
 Nor am I a philosopher who argues about metaphysics.
-I’m not a scientist who does research about the brain or the cosmos.
+I’m not a scientist who does research about the brain.
 I’m so far from those, friends.
 Listening to me requires none of that scary intellectual labor.
 Are you with me?
-I promise that this TED talk has been vetted and certified as 100% calming and non-threatening, like an IMAX film about dolphins.
+I promise that my message today has been vetted as 100% calming and non-threatening, like an IMAX film about dolphins.

-When I speak, I hold both hands out symmetrically, palms upturned, not so far apart to appear messianic, but not so close to appear that I am giving a narrow-minded business presentation.
+When I speak, I hold both hands out, palms upturned, not so far apart to appear messianic, but not so close to appear that I am giving a narrow-minded business presentation.

 You may notice my white satin Tai Chi uniform with dragon Yin Yang embroidery that I purchased from KungFuDirect.net.
 I wear this to look quasi-mystical and vaguely “Eastern,” even though I’m a middle-class white guy from Boulder, Colorado.
 I cap this image-crafting off with a picture of me standing near His Holiness The Dali Lama.
 Nice, huh?